Stuck in an Upside-Down Car Loan? How to Get Your Finances Rolling Again

 When you walked into the dealership, you fell in love with your current car.
 It was so shiny and new.

 Five years later, you’ve fallen out of love with your gas-guzzler with the thread-bare tires and are wondering if you could just trade it in for the next beauty.

 Then you remember you still owe on your current hunk of junk.
-And that to get monthly payments low enough for you to afford that car, you jumped at the six-year (or seven-year… or eight-year) term the dealer offered.
+And that to get monthly payments low enough for you to afford your current car, you jumped at the six-year (or seven-year… or eight-year) term the dealer offered.

 You’re not the first person to fall for a set of wheels that’s beyond reach, especially as car loans have continued to climb.
-The average loan amount for a passenger vehicle set a new record high in the first quarter of 2019 at $32,187, with average monthly payments ballooning to $554, according to Experian.
+The average loan amount for a new vehicle was $37,746 in the third quarter of 2021, according to Experian.